AxonneQ/dbd-steamapi-proxy/README.md

 #### How to run:
 1. Install [Node.js](https://nodejs.org/en/download/).
 Works with version 13.12.0.
 Should work with newest.
 2. Clone/download this repository.
-3. run `npm install` to install dependencies.
+3. run `npm install` from the repository directory to install dependencies.
 4. Get Steam API key (if you don't have one, get one [here](https://steamcommunity.com/dev/apikey)) and add it to your environment variables.
 Name it `STEAMAPIKEY`, and set it's value to your Steam API key and restart your commandline to detect changes.
 5. Get a SSL key and certificate, you can get a self signed one using openssl [Linux](https://www.openssl.org/source/) or [Windows](https://slproweb.com/products/Win32OpenSSL.html).
-Use the following command in the root directory of this project: `openssl req -nodes -x509 -keyout ssl/server.key -out ssl/server.cert`.
+Use the following command in the root directory of this project: `openssl req -nodes -x509 -keyout ssl/server-key.pem -out ssl/server-cert.pem`.
 You can also sign it using certified SSL services like Let's Encrypt (a requirement for certain hosting services like Github Pages, openssl doesn't seem to work).
 6. Once everything is done, run `npm start <port>` to start the server on desired port, else it will default to `11059`.

 #### How to use: